olaviinha/FinnStonks/README.md

 # FINNSTONKS Personal Equity Portfolio Monitor

-Finnstonks PEPM provides a web-based, customizable, simple, compact, clean textual overview of the current situation of your equity portfolio for monitoring on a daily basis.
+FPEPM provides a web-based, customizable, simple, compact, clean textual overview of the current situation of your equity portfolio for monitoring on a daily basis.

 Made for my own purposes, so it is quite literally a _personal_ equity portfolio monitor.
 Probably best suited for other _European sunday micro-investors_, who don't